kalyangoud288/M1_Convertion_Of_Number_System_Digital_Util/1_Requirements/Readme.md

 When:

-At the first stage of digital circuit designing operations.
+At the first stage of digital circuit designing Kerations.

 Where:

-This project can be used for students and electronic circuit developers.
+This project can be used for students and electronic circuit develKers.

 How: